Glow & Lovely: Health concerns

-Glow & Lovely is widely considered a skin lightening cream, and skin lightening which is done for cosmetic reasons is associated with negative impacts on well-being and adverse effects on the skin.
-Despite current regulations, lightening agents continue to dominate the cosmetic industry.
-A study of skin lightening products globally found that cutaneous and systemic side effects are likely underestimated because the complete list of ingredients are undisclosed.
-The same study also found that that side effects of systemic absorption of skin lightening products include disrupted hypothalamic-pituitary-adrenal axis, including Cushing syndrome, adrenal insufficiency, diabetes, and hypertension.
+Glow & Lovely is widely considered to be a skin lightening cream, and skin lightening which is done for cosmetic reasons is sometimes associated with negative impacts on well-being.

 Advertisement issues and criticism

-Glow & Lovely suffered controversy under its previous name “Fair & Lovely”.
-Aggressive marketing campaigns in India are shown to use Bollywood celebrities to promote ‘fair’ as beautiful and ‘dark’ as ugly, leading critics to charge the firm with promoting colourism.
+Glow & Lovely suffered controversy under its previous name "Fair & Lovely".
+Aggressive marketing campaigns in India are shown to use Bollywood celebrities to promote 'fair' as beautiful and 'dark' as ugly, leading critics to charge the firm with promoting colourism.
 Fairness cream brand promotions in the Indian market use the same method of advertising, ridiculing a young girl for having dark skin and not doing enough to lighten it, pointing to the cream as the needed solution.

 Advertisements target middle to lower income groups of whom 20% to 30% buy skin lightening products over the counter, through friends, or online, without consulting a specialist.
 Those who may not have a lot of income cannot opt to go for products that are expensive.
 Nor are they able to speak with specialists that may guide them in their skincare.
 So they opt to buy the first product they find, in this case 'Glow & Lovely.'

 Marketing campaigns of the product have been criticized for promoting colorism.
 Marketing for the product in all countries implies that whiter skin equates to beauty and self-confidence.
 Hindustan Unilever Limited research claims that "90 per cent of Indian women want to use whiteners because it is aspirational, like losing weight.
 A fair skin is, like education, regarded as a social and economic step up."
-Following this controversy, including a 2007 television advertisement for Ponds White Beauty in which the actor Saif Ali Khan expressed preference for the fair-skinned Neha Dhupia over the darker-skinned Priyanka Chopra, the company suspended television advertisements for the product.
+Following this controversy, in a 2007 television advertisement for Ponds White Beauty, actor Saif Ali Khan expressed preference for the fair-skinned Neha Dhupia over the darker-skinned Priyanka Chopra.
+The company suspended television advertisements for the product.